arikkfir/deployment/README.md

 # deployment

-Deployment for all my projects.
+This repository manages all my infrastructure & application deployments, including but not limited to my domains & pet projects.